 Who is your personal data shared with

-Sharing of personal data relating to tenants may include the following:
+Sharing of personal data relating to tenants may include:

-- With utility companies - details of new tenants.
-Details and forwarding addresses of former tenants who have left with arrears.
+- with utility companies providing details of new tenants.
+We may also provide details and forwarding addresses of former tenants who have left with arrears.

-Sharing of personal data relating to employees may include the following:
+Sharing of personal data relating to employees may include:

-- For the management of payroll services, Access UK and MHR International UK Limited.
+- for the management of payroll services, via Access UK and MHR International UK Limited

-- In order to administer pension and benefits, Wiltshire Pension Fund, Scottish Widows.
+- in order to administer pension and benefits via Wiltshire Pension Fund and Scottish Widows

-- To facilitate the recruitment function and ensuring safer recruitment processes for working with vulnerable adults, Networx recruitment.
+- to facilitate the recruitment function and ensuring safer recruitment processes for working with vulnerable adults via Networx recruitment

-- In order to assist with business and company operations, ADP.
+- in order to assist with business and company operations via ADP

-- Personal data may be shared with counselling services agencies, employment agencies, legal and other professional advisers, potential purchasers, customers and interested parties.
+- personal data may be shared with counselling services, employment agencies, legal and other professional advisers, potential purchasers, customers and interested parties.

-- Personal data may be shared with the HMRC, DWP.
+- personal data may be shared with the HMRC and DWP

-We have installed CCTV at our Bryer Ash and Willowside offices to help ensure the safety of staff and members of the public and to prevent and detect crime.
+We have installed CCTV at our Bryer Ash and Willowside offices to help keep staff and members of the public safe and to prevent and detect crime.
 We will only release CCTV images for these purposes.
 Images will not be used for entertainment purposes.